The Drama League Stage Directing Fellowships

 STAGE DIRECTING FELLOWSHIPS

-The Drama League Stage Directing Fellowships provide a wide range of opportunities for early-career directors, to create multiple avenues of future success in the theater industry.
+The Drama League Stage Directing Fellowships provide a wide range of opportunities for emerging and rising directors, creating multiple avenues for future success in the theater industry.
 Providing significant financial support and health insurance reimbursement, creative retreats, network development, and residencies at multiple theater companies, The Drama League Stage Directing Fellowships also offer opportunities to direct readings and productions throughout the two-year experience.

 Icarus Jones, directed by Chika Ike

-Martin Fisher, Cherrye J. Davis, and Eric Lockley in alum Chika V. Ike's 2020 DirectorFest production of The Sporting Life of Icarus Jones by Marcus Gardley.
+Martin Fisher, Cherrye J. Davis, and Eric Lockley in alum Chika V. Ike's production of The Sporting Life of Icarus Jones by Marcus Gardley, directed as part of the Drama League Stage Directing Fellowships.
 Photo by Brian Gustaveson

 Fellowship Outline